Businesses are straining to find experts who can protect their data, computers and networks from an array of threats.

 Students holding an associate degree in computer networking, digital forensics and computer security can earn the bachelor’s in CIS Cybersecurity in as little as two years.

-UA’s College of Applied Science and Technology makes extensive use of advisory boards comprised of local business leaders; it was one of these boards that urged the college to develop the degree.
+UA’s Department of Computer Information Systems makes extensive use of advisory boards comprised of local business leaders; it was one of these boards that urged the college to develop the degree.